Massachusetts Executive Office of Labor and Workforce Development

 The Massachusetts Executive Office of Labor and Workforce Development (EOLWD) is a Cabinet level agency under the Governor of Massachusetts.
 EOLWD is responsible for enforcing the Commonwealth's labor laws and for providing workforce training to citizens.
 EOLWD is also responsible for administering Massachusetts' workers' compensation laws, enforcing laws governing collective bargaining, and for providing unemployment benefits to those in need.

 The agency is under the supervision and control of the Secretary of Labor and Workforce Development, who is appointed by the Governor.

 Leadership

-The current Secretary of Labor and Workforce Development is Rosalin Acosta, who was appointed by Governor Charlie Baker in January, 2017.
+The current Secretary of Labor and Workforce Development is Lauren Jones, who was appointed by Governor Maura Healey in January 2023.

 Mission

 The EOLWD missions is to enhance the quality, diversity and stability of Massachusetts' workforce by making available new opportunities and training, protecting the rights of workers, preventing workplace injuries and illnesses, ensuring that businesses are informed of all employment laws impacting them and their employees, providing temporary assistance when employment is interrupted, promoting labor-management partnerships and ensuring equal access to economic self-sufficiency and opportunity for all citizens of the Commonwealth.